 The Seven Kingdoms, as Martin created them, have a long and sprawling history behind them that has helped to form the traditions and culture of each of these kingdoms, shaping them into what we know.

-And, as we've established in previous articles, the most important task that the Costume Design faced was being able to create the sense that these cultures not only truly existed, but that they had existed for a long time.
+And, as I've established in previous articles, the most important task that the Costume Design faced was being able to create the sense that these cultures not only truly existed, but that they had existed for a long time.
 So, how do you design for a city that has no history?

 Without further introduction, let's turn our attention to Westeros' prosper and rich capital and see how the political game can shape the look, feel and even the personality of a city.